A Thousand and One Nights (1945) Directed by Alfred E. Green. Cornel Wilde, Evelyn Keyes, Phil Silvers (93 min).

 World War II was a heyday for escapist entertainment, and Arabian Nights movies and their ilk were meant to make you forget, if only for 93 minutes, about the more pressing issues of the day.
 Universal Studios producer Walter Wanger (who specialized in the genre) speculated these wartime films, with their scantily clad harem girls and despotic villains, appealed to teen boys, and would inspire them to enlist in the Army in hopes of fighting Nazis in North Africa.
 Matthew Bernstein wonders, “Were audiences responding to its fantasy, to its Technicolor, to its physical comedy, or to its peculiar combination of these elements?”
 (Bernstein and Studlar 12).

 From the earliest silent days, cinema has presented extravagant Orientalist fantasies, traced back to the images brought back by artists and writers in the 18th and 19th centuries.
-The Arabian Nights stories are almost part of European culture, its tales reprinted in numbers second only to the Bible.
+The stories from A Thousand and One Nights are almost part of European culture, its tales reprinted in numbers second only to the Bible.
 The stories had Syrian, Chinese, Arabic, Persian and Indian origins.
 First translated into French in 1703, the tales arrived in English in the late 19th century, with a standard translation by adventurer Sir Richard Burton.
-News stories about the British East India Company, Napoleon's incursion into Egypt and the Greek war of independence from Turkey, along with literary landmarks like Edward Fitzgerald's 1859 translation of the Rubaiyat of Omar Khayyam also created a sense of wonder about the mythical "East" in the 18th and 19th centuries.
+News stories about the British East India Company, Napoleon’s incursion into Egypt and the Greek war of independence from Turkey, along with literary landmarks like Edward Fitzgerald’s 1859 translation of the Rubaiyat of Omar Khayyam also created a sense of wonder about the mythical “East” in the 18th and 19th centuries.

 The 1940s and 1950s had some particularly appealing explorations of these myths, in part thanks to Technicolor.
 Their references were less in the magical and mystical Orient of films like the two versions of the Thief of Bagdad, than the standard swashbuckler formula, emphasizing action over flying carpets and sorcerers, reinforcing notions of chivalric romance and the value of the restoration and upholding of authority.
 Douglas Fairbanks Jr. played Sinbad the Sailor, opposite Maureen O’ Hara, whose red hair and Irish beauty did not keep her from playing a Bedouin princess in more than one film.
 Bernie Schwartz from the Bronx, renamed Tony Curtis, played the title roles in The Prince Who Was a Thief and Son of Ali Baba.
 Although hugely popular at the time, there is present day unease about ethnic stereotyping, so these films are rarely shown today.